-An editorial calendar might just be the best thing you do to increase the effectiveness of your law firm's content marketing.
-Creating the calendar will force you to put together a coherent plan.
-Referring to the calendar as content is produced will help maintain focus and ensure that everyone is working toward the same goal.
+An editorial calendar might be the best thing your company does to increase the effectiveness of its content marketing.
+Creating the calendar will force you to put together a coherent plan and referring to the calendar as content is produced will help maintain focus and ensure that everyone is working toward the same goal.
 In the end, your content will have an overall consistency that drives audience interest, engagement, and conversions.